Diploma in Nursing

 Higher Studies

 After finishing your diploma in Nursing, you must pursue degree courses in this domain to gain expertise as well as steer towards choicer career opportunities.
 These degree courses provide better theoretical knowledge while making it easier to advance with the career.
-Students can pursue a BSc Nursing at the undergraduate level, and further develop their knowledge and skills by studying an M.Sc and PhD.
+Students can pursue a BSc in Nursing at the undergraduate level, and further develop their knowledge and skills by studying an M.Sc and PhD.

 Related Read: BSc Nursing Syllabus